Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Defining minimun and maximum angles of the joint.
 They are also the homing angles when low or high homing switch is triggered.

 The option home sets an explicit homing angle which can even be outside min and max.

+Example:
+* A-180.0:180.0:0.0 means the axis can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)

 # M669 B parameter: axisTypes, special
 **B"axisTypes=[R]|[P]|[p]*"**